 1. Fill out the order form.
 Be sure to include your account number.
 Save it as departmental prefix_number_cover.pdf, for example: “HIST_239_Form.pdf”

-- Please send your Order Form and Table of Contents to John Shea ([email protected]) as an e-mail attachment.
-All reading packets should have a table of contents per the Dean of Faculty’s office for copyright issues.
+- Please send your Order Form to John Shea ([email protected]) as an e-mail attachment.
+All reading packets should include a table of contents per the Dean of Faculty’s office for copyright issues.

 - Drop your correctly named course packet in the Office Services Drop box.